-Remember, privacy settings are subject to change.
+Finally, remember that privacy settings are subject to change.
 Sometimes, these privacy settings get stronger and more granular; sometimes not.
-Be sure to pay attention to these changes closely to see if any information that was once private will be shared, or if any additional settings will allow you to take more control of your privacy.
+Pay attention to these changes closely to see if any information that was once private will be shared, or if any additional settings will allow you to take more control of your privacy.

 For a lot of us, it’s critical to keep different account’s identities separate.
 This can apply to dating websites, professional profiles, anonymous accounts, and accounts in various communities.

 Phone numbers and photos are two types of information to keep an eye on.
 Photos, in particular, can sneakily link accounts you intend to keep separate.
 This is a surprisingly common issue with dating sites and professional profiles.
 If you want to maintain your anonymity or keep a certain account’s identity separate from others, use a photo or image that you don’t use anywhere else online.
 To check, you can use Google’s reverse image search function.
 Other potentially linking variables to watch out for include your name (even nicknames) and your email.
 If you discover that one of these pieces of information is in a place you didn’t expect, don’t get scared or panic.
 Instead, think in baby steps: instead of trying to wipe all information about you off the entire Internet, just focus on specific pieces of information, where they are, and what you can do about them.

 Familiarize Yourself With Facebook Groups Settings Anchor link